Shared Reading Strategies: A Teacher's GuideShared Reading Strategies: A Teacher's Guide: practical strategies for teachers

 The Map It approach uses graphic organisers to make comprehension visible.
 Learners often lose track of how information connects.
 By drawing a map on the whiteboard, the teacher provides a visual anchor.
 Different texts require different maps.
 A story needs a flowchart, while an informational text needs a double bubble map.

-During a second reading, the teacher wants the pupils to understand a character's changing motivations.
+During a second reading, the teacher wants the learners to understand a character's changing motivations.
 The teacher draws a multi-flow map on the interactive whiteboard.
 On one side, the teacher writes the character's actions.
 On the other, the teacher writes the reasons behind those actions.
 The teacher models the first connection, linking 'hiding the key' to 'fear of discovery'.

 The Say It Approach

-The Say It approach integrates oracy frameworks to ensure all pupils participate in dialogue.
+The Say It approach integrates oracy frameworks to ensure all learners participate in dialogue.
 Mercer (2000) emphasises exploratory talk, where learners use language to think together.
 Without structure, discussions are dominated by a few speakers.
 The Say It strategy uses role cards to distribute the workload and structure turn-taking.

 The teacher prepares 'Starter', 'Builder', and 'Challenger' cards.
 The 'Starter' card provides sentence stems for initiating an idea.
 The 'Builder' card provides stems for adding evidence.
 The 'Challenger' card provides stems for respectfully disagreeing.
 The teacher distributes these cards to small groups before posing a question about a moral dilemma in the text.